 - It has a long proboscis, which extends directly forward.

 - It can fold its wings on each other.

 4. Trypanosome — Injected by Tsetse Flies

 They mainly feed on the blood of vertebrates resulting in the body slowly being destroyed by a parasite.
 This insect carries the parasite in the flesh.
-The tsetse fly is the biological vector of trypanosomes, which is the cause of infectious disease in humans.
-The disease caused by the tsetse fly is sleeping sickness in which shutting of some body parts.
+The tsetse fly is the biological vector of trypanosomes, which is the cause of infectious diseases in humans.
+The disease caused by the tsetse fly is a sleeping sickness in which the shutting of some body parts.
 This disease can be cured with proper medicines.
 It transmits the parasite from infected vertebrate hosts to uninfected vertebrates.
 Trypanosomes are the parasite of the animal.
-About 250 to 300 thousand people became the victim of this dangerous insect every year.
+About 250 to 300 thousand people became victims of this dangerous insect every year.

 5. Killer Bees